brutalpixie/BookCoach/index.md

 Your coach is a highly experienced coach and mentor, and has spent much of her life working to improve the style and talent of writers.

-Her own books include Music Journalism 101, The Art of Postcard Writing, Brilliant Blawgs (coming 1 DEc 2017), and the almost-finished Business by the Moon.
-[She has an author page on Amazon, here](https://www.amazon.com/Leticia-Supple/e/B071GTJNC9) and you can [read more about her here](http://biodagar.com).
+Her own books include Music Journalism 101, The Art of Postcard Writing, Brilliant Blawgs (coming 1 Dec 2017), and the almost-finished Business by the Moon.
+[She has an author page on Amazon](https://www.amazon.com/Leticia-Supple/e/B071GTJNC9) and you can [read more about her here](http://biodagar.com).
 She is also [on Twitter](http://twitter.com/biodagar).

 ### What others have said: